LINBIT/drbd-reactor/doc/promoter.md

 ]
 ```

-OCF agents are expected in `/usr/lib/ocf/resource.d/`
+OCF agents are expected in `/usr/lib/ocf/resource.d/`.
+Please make sure to check for `resource-agents`
+packages provided by your distribution or use the packages provided by LINBIT (customers only).

 ## DRBD resource configuration